 Cones, the color receptors in our retinas, are most sensitive in the green range.
 In fact, much on our planet skews towards green.
 Plants are chock full of chlorophyll, which gives them a green hue.
 Chlorophyll is found on every single plant on Earth.
 Green plants use chlorophyll to absorb light, so they can create their own energy.
 They do this via photosynthesis.
 Look outside in spring and summer for clear evidence of this.

 Okay, you’ll say what about the sky?
 The sky is blue but that isn’t a pigment.
 That is due to a phenomenon called Rayleigh Scattering.
 (The scattering of sunlight from the molecules in our atmosphere.
 This is more effective at shorter wavelengths.
 That makes sense because blue is on the shorter end of the visible light spectrum.)

 Scattering is also why blue jays are blue.
 (The birds, not the team) Blue jays produce melanin, meaning the birds should technically appear almost black.
 However, tiny air sacs in the bird’s feathers scatter light, making it appear blue to our eyes.

 Now you’ll say, but what about the oceans?
 They’re blue!

-It turns out that water is not blue because of reflected skylight.
+It turns out that the water is not blue because of the reflected skylight.
 This is a common misconception!